1. Learn

 Nevada-Specific Considerations

-1. To maximize your overall chances to draw across all your hunt choices, order the five hunt choices on your application from hardest to draw (first choice) to easiest to draw (fifth choice).
+1. To maximize your overall chances to draw across all your hunt choices, you want to order the five hunt choices on your application from hardest to draw (first choice) to easiest to draw (fifth choice).

 3. If desert sheep or California bighorn are on your lifetime bucket list, you should be applying in Nevada if your budget allows.